Kei Truck & Kei Car Laws in Florida (2026)

 Restrictions

-- County Ordinances: While Florida is generally uniform in its vehicle registration laws, some municipalities may have local ordinances regarding slow-moving vehicles on certain roads.
+- County Ordinances: Some municipalities may have additional local ordinances regarding mini trucks on certain roads.
 Check with your local government if you are unsure.

 Cost Breakdown